Vital Gaza aid delivery to be delayed, say multiple sources, as Palestinians face worsening conditions – KION546

 “I would not put money on those trucks going through tomorrow,” one source familiar with the discussions told CNN, explaining that the situation was “volatile.”

-The situation remains fluid and the delay may be short, US officials said.
+The situation remains fluid, US officials said.
 Road repairs are needed on the Egyptian side of the crossing and there are concerns about making sure the deliveries can be sustained, and are not a one-off.

 A deal between Egypt and Israel to allow some aid into Gaza was struck by US President Joe Biden on Wednesday.
 Speaking on his way back from visiting Israel, Biden said his Egyptian counterpart Abdel Fattah el-Sisi had agreed to open the Rafah Crossing into Gaza for humanitarian aid – the only one not controlled by Israel.